Introduction

 Scenario I

 I think the best thing for the progress of the disclosure process would be if the USG did not know much more about the UFO phenomenon than it is acknowledging at the moment.
 I am certain the USG has more data that shows that some UFOs/UAP are not man made.
-In other words, the USG knows what some UFOs/UAP are not.
-Of course, that is just what the USG has acknowledged this far.
+In other words, the USG knows what some UAP are not.
+Of course, that is just what the USG has acknowledged thus far.

 Why would this scenario be the best for disclosure?
 For one, it would mean that the USG needs help from, for instance, the scientific community to figure out the UFO issue.
 Second, for the scientific community to get involved seriously, there would need to be more credible and interesting data made public.
 So, the USG will have no choice but to release more credible data on UFOs/UAP.

-To solve the UFO issue, it would probably take a project similar in scale and scope as the "Manhattan Project."
+To solve the UFO issue, it would take a project similar in scale and scope as the "Manhattan Project".
 You would need the sharpest brains to come together, to cooperate, to debate, and so on.
 I do not think that a military UFO project like the "Unidentified Aerial Phenomenon Task Force" (UAPTF) is sufficient to further understand the nature and intent of UFOs/UAP.
 The US Department of Defense (DoD) will need help from the outside to get a clearer picture of the UFO issue.

 The last part should indicate that the USG is not afraid to invite help from the outside to stumble upon alleged illegal UFO programs or ET bodies.
 In other words, the USG has no such secrets to protect.
-One could argue that a large part of the USG is unaware of such secrets, but I would ask people in the different oversight committees of military budgets if that is a probable argument.
-I am quite sure that the answer would be no.

 Scenario II